purarue/no-db-shorturl/README.md

 # no-db-static-shorturl

 It should not be this hard to have a URL shortened.
-I don't to configure a SQL database, or run a docker container, or install thousands of NPM packages or configure PHP to redirect URLs.
+I don't to configure a SQL database, run a docker container, install thousands of NPM packages, or configure PHP to redirect URLs.

 There are lots of URL shorteners out there, but they mostly use a database as a backend.
 Here's what this does: